antronerds/r2-tutorials/docs/Analysing_Time_Series.md

     also known that this process plays an important role in Breast cancer.
 We can use this generated genecategory to investigate whether this of any relevance or not.
-3. To keep the list of found genes for later usage, right click with the mouse on "Go to main" inm the left upper corner and  re-open  the main screen of R2 in other tab/screen select at "change dataset" the following dataset .
+3. To keep the list of found genes for later usage, right click with the mouse on "Go to main" in the left upper corner and  re-open  the main screen of R2 in other tab/screen select at "change dataset" the following dataset .
 Tumor Breast - Iglehart - 123 - MAS5.0 - u133p2 .
 In field 3 select "View Geneset" at "Select type of analyses" and click "next".